 There are however many more firms in the marketplace.
 Yet, you should always stick with FCA-regulated brokers and insurers.

-What is classic motorcycle insurance; how does it differ from standard bike cover?
+What is classic motorcycle insurance and how does it differ from standard bike cover?

-Classic motorbike insurance is a specialist insurance policy offered by motorbike insurers and covers older motorcycles.
+Classic motorcycle insurance is a specialist insurance policy offered by insurers that covers older motorcycles.

 It’s offered as Comprehensive, Third-Party, Fire & Theft and Third-Party Only cover, with special dispensation for how these motorcycles are used.